Photography by ©2017 Toni Avery

 Jaguar F-Type SVR

-After reviewing two F-Types, the first being a rear-wheel drive R and the second an all-wheel drive R convertible, I was curious to see how different the SVR is.
+After reviewing two F-Types, the first being a rear-wheel drive R and the second an all-wheel drive R convertible, I was curious to see how different the SVR is from the R.

 First impressions are that the exterior is more aggressive with a larger functional rear wing made of carbon fiber, more aerodynamic additions especially at the front fascia.
 Performance wise, the SVR benefits from 25 more horsepower than the R and is about 150 pounds lighter.
 It also featured Alcantara where the driver holds the wheel, which was a nice touch.
 It was difficult to tell if the added power and reduction in weight made a difference due to the fact that I was at the mercy of other drivers in front of me.